Garbage and Recycling

 - Plastic items that are not recyclable include Formed Styrofoam, packing peanuts, oil bottles, film, and bags.

 Due to its lightweight, plastic can be bagged in clear or transparent bags and placed in the bin for ease of collection and litter prevention.
 Please remove and discard lids and always remember to rinse containers clean.

 - Tin and aluminum food, beverage, and aerosol cans can be recycled.
 They should be empty, and the plastic tops removed.
 All containers must be rinsed clean, and open-end flattened.
 Discard lids.

-- Small items of scrap metal may also be recycled (pots, pans, toasters, etc.), nothing smaller than 2 inches or more prominent than a basketball weighing more than 10lbs.
+- Small items of scrap metal may also be recycled (pots, pans, toasters, etc.), nothing smaller than 2 inches or larger than a basketball, and weighing more than 10 lbs.

 - Green, brown, blue, and clear bottles and jars only.
 Rinse clean and remove lids.

 - Glass items that are not recyclable include: Windows, mirrors, glassware, ceramics, and light-bulbs

 Please, NO BROKEN GLASS.

 - Newspapers, magazines, office paper, phone books, paper milk, juice cartons, and junk mail should be placed loosely in the recycling bin.

 - Tissue or paper towels, food, and candy wrappers are not recyclable.